eluo2527/MATH_BCMB_3888/README.md

 main.ipynb is the one I'm mainly using

 func.py is a file that stores a lot of reusable functions so write functions there and comment them

+## Plan for Mid-Sem Break
+1. Scott will mess around with threshold score
+    - Identifying proteins that are important at multiple threshold scores
+2. Patrick is implement other cluster algorithm - namely walktrap
+    - Using package cdlib and exploring certain
+    - Move stuff over to normal .py
+    - Keep juypter for graphs
+    - Optional function to save graph
+3. Edward refactor code to always find connected code.
+Shake the code tree.